Terms and Conditions

 Tickets cannot be refunded after purchase.

-We strongly recommend taking out booking protection (through Secure My Booking at a small fee per ticket) which will cover you for many eventualities should you not be able to attend a performance.
+We recommend taking out booking protection (through Secure My Booking at a small fee per ticket) which will cover you for many eventualities should you not be able to attend a performance.
 Secure My Booking should be taken out at the time of your booking as it can not be added retrospectively.
 The Terms and Conditions for Secure My Booking can be found by clicking here.

-If you would like your tickets posted out to you, there will be a £1.95 fee per transaction for this service.
+If you would like your tickets posted out to you, there will be a £2.50 fee per transaction for this service.

 Unless tickets are being posted out, customers must collect tickets from our box office.
 This can be done at any time before the performance.